Jump Ahead To:

 What’s Happening in Scott’s Addition

 We like craft beer.
 You most likely like craft beer, too.
 It’s what’s trendy right now.
 Scott’s Addition is the place to experience Richmond’s flourishing craft beer scene, where you can check out popular brew houses such as The Veil, Vasen Brewing, and Ardent Craft Ales.
-And if you love retro arcades, drink a beer at The Circuit Arcade Bar, while playing some video games.
+Bingo Beer Hall is also a great hangout – not only do they have superb pilsners and lagers (in addition to cocktail and N/A options), but their New Jersey inspired boardwalk cuisine offers a unique spin on some classic dishes.
 For some delicious food, try ZZQ, one of the best places for Texas-style BBQ outside of, well, Texas, and Lost Letter, a romantic spot for Northern Italian inspired cuisine.

 Schools in Scott’s Addition